 1. Check your insurance before you travel.

 Heck, check right now.
 This is one of those things few people ask about until they need it, and then it might be too late.
-If you are not covered for medical care while traveling, we highly recommend purchasing trip insurance with medical coverage.
+If you are not covered for medical care while traveling, I highly recommend purchasing trip insurance with medical coverage.

 Note that Medicare does not cover most medical costs incurred outside the United States, so seniors especially should look into travel insurance before going abroad.
 Read more about travel insurance.